bfgen/ss/README.md

 $ make setup
 ```

-> It will run docker build and copy example env into .env
+> It will copy example env into .env,
+> run docker build,
+> up containers in background
+> and run composer install

 ---